Jeffrey-FLS/nyc-clarke-web-082619/11-rails-rest-form/README.md

 * Route Helpers
 * Talk about controller filters.

+## CRUD With Association SWBATs
 * Create a RESTful crud app using rails with associations.
 * collection_select helps us create a dropdown.
   * what does a dropdown look like in plain HTML?

+## Rails Validations
+* Set up Server Side Validations using Active Record.
+* Explain what an HTTP Cookie is.
+* Explain what a Flash is.
+* Use flash to display errors to users.